Jeffrey-Chung/Improved-Camera-Tool-Maya/README.md

 6. UI has reduced to minimal size <br />
 7. In relation to 3. both features can be adjusted via a dropdown menu on the 'Camera Settings' tab <br />
 8. Can disable DOF rig, but need to delete locators separately <br />
+9. Can adjust aspect ratio of camera before creating one <br />